newrelic/centurion/README.md

 Development
 -----------

+Centurion supports a few features to make development easier when building your deployment tooling or debugging your containers.

+#### Overriding Environment Variables

 Sometimes when you're doing development you want to try out some configuration settings in environment variables that aren't in the config yet.
 Or perhaps you want to override existing settings to test with.
 You can provide the